LJRFox/imSubs-Common/README.md

 **Support**

-If you have any questions or feedback, please contact us at [LJRF.oz Studio](https://ljrfoz.canny.io/)
+If you have any questions or feedback, please contact us at [oz Studio](https://ozstudio.canny.io/)